Bloody Island massacre: Background

 'Suk' and 'Xasis' took Stone's horse to kill a cow but the weather was bad and the horse ran off.
 Knowing they would be punished, (Chief) Augustine's wife poured water onto the two men's gunpowder, rendering it useless; Pomo warriors attacked the house at dawn, immediately killing Kelsey with an arrow.
 Stone jumped out a window and tried to hide in a stand of willow trees, but Augustine found him and killed him with a rock.
 The Pomo men took food back to their families and everyone left to join other relatives around the Lake.
 Some went to Badon-napoti where the spring fish spawn was underway.

+An alternative account states that Kelsey and Stone had taken Chief Augustine's wife into their house as their concubine; one day, when the two settlers were out of the house with the vaqueros, she poured water into all of their guns, rendering them inert, and the next morning, the Pomo ambushed the two men at breakfast.
+In the immediate wake of the massacre, a news article claimed the Pomo had attempted to kill Ben Kelsey's wife after the ill-fated gold expedition; when the would-be assassin was killed by Ben instead, they took their revenge on Andrew Kelsey and Stone.
+Supposedly in response, the surviving Kelseys raised a posse and murdered 17 unrelated Indians in Napa and Sonoma counties, followed by the "terrible destruction" at Clear Lake wrought by government troops in May 1850.

 Massacre

-On May 15, 1850, a contingent from the 1st Dragoons Regiment of the United States Cavalry under Nathaniel Lyon, then still a lieutenant, and Lieutenant J. W. Davidson tried to locate Augustine's band to punish them.
+On May 15, 1850, a contingent from the 1st U.S. Dragoons, of the United States Army under Nathaniel Lyon, then still a lieutenant, and Lieutenant J. W. Davidson tried to locate Augustine's band to punish them.
 When they instead came upon a group of Pomo on Badon-napoti (later called Bloody Island), they killed old men, women and children.

 The soldiers under Davidson's command arrived "with orders to proceed against the Clear Lake Indians, and exterminate if possible the tribe."
 The National Park Service has estimated the army killed 60 of 400 Pomo; other accounts say 200 were killed.
 Most of the younger men were off in the mountains to the north, hunting.
 Some of the dead were relatives of the Habematolel Pomo of Upper Lake and the Robinson Rancheria of Pomo Indians of California.
 The army killed 75 more of the Pomo along the Russian River.

 One of the Pomo survivors of the massacre was a 6-year-old girl named Ni'ka, or Lucy Moore.
 She hid underwater and breathed through a tule reed.
 Her descendants formed the Lucy Moore Foundation to work for better relations between the Pomo and other residents of California.